WalletHub, Financial Company

 @WalletHub

-You can avoid paying your car insurance deductible for vehicle repairs if the mechanic agrees to waive it, which is possible but highly unlikely.
-In some cases, your insurer may also waive your comprehensive deductible for glass repair specifically.
-Otherwise, if you are filing a car insurance claim with a type of coverage that has a deductible, you have to pay it.
+You can avoid paying your car insurance deductible for vehicle repairs by not filing a claim at all or by getting the mechanic to waive the deductible, which is possible but highly unlikely.
+In some cases, your insurer may also waive your comprehensive deductible for glass damage specifically.

-In addition, if you are in an accident and another driver is at-fault, your costs will be covered by their liability insurance, which doesn’t require you to pay anything out of pocket.
-If you choose to use your collision coverage or personal injury protection insurance to cover immediate costs, you will have to pay your deductible.
-However, your insurance company will eventually recoup your costs from the at-fault driver’s insurer.
+If you choose to use your collision insurance or personal injury protection to cover immediate costs while fault is being determined, you will have to pay your deductible.
+However, your insurance company will try to recoup your costs from the at-fault driver’s insurer.

 What To Do If You Can’t Afford Your Car Insurance Deductible